maxdesalle/website/content/podcast/episode-1.md

 ---
 title: "This Cryptographer Has a 10-Year Plan for Zcash — Zooko Wilcox"
-description: "A conversation with Zooko Wilcox."
+description: "My first interview with Zooko Wilcox, co-founder of Zcash."
 date: 2026-06-03
 episode: 1
 season: 1